ibm-cloud-docs/vpc/fl-using.md

 | Interface | Collects data for a specific network interface on a specific virtual server. |
 {: caption="Table 1.
 Flow log target scopes" caption-side="bottom}

-During each collector upload interval, there are two flow logs (ingress and egress) per network interface that are written to the designated COS bucket.
+During each collector upload interval, there are two flow logs (ingress and egress) per network interface that are written to the designated {{site.data.keyword.cos_short}} bucket.
 {: note}

 ### Finest granularity wins